ibrah3m/LoginWithMetamask/README.md

   ```
 ### Installation

-_Below is an explanation of how you should  installing and setting up the package inside your app.
+_Below is an explanation of how you should install and set up the package inside your app.
 1. add the package provider
    ```sh
     At config/app.php put this line inside providers array Ibrah3m\LoginWithMetamsk\MetamaskServiceProvider::class,
    ```
-2. run the follow in the command line
+2. run the following in the command line
    ```sh
    php artisan vendor:publish
    ```
-   you will see list of options select the below or 0 for all
+   you will see a list of options select the below or 0 for all
    ```sh
    Tag: public
    ```

 <p align="right">(<a href="#top">back to top</a>)</p>